 For ten days, this fete attracts more than 100,000 people to dozens of displays, parties and competitive events.
 Join in on a treasure hunt (there’s a plastic medallion hidden somewhere in Onondaga County, and you could win $1,000 if you find it), a chowder cook-off, team trivia and a Wing Walk (yes, that's a hot wing crawl), which you certainly should not miss.
 FYI: Upstate New York wings are the best.
 February 14–24 (syracusewinterfest.com); various prices.

 Itching to plan a getaway next month?
 We recommend taking a trip to Saranac Lake for a weekend of cold-weather fun.
 Some events are free (like the Gala Parade, winter carnival parade, bands’ sound-off and a fireworks display), while others require a small fee, like Snowshoe Softball and the Lion’s Club Chili Sale.
-Make sure to bring your camera and explore the Ice Palace (a massive walk-through igloo-type castle), so you can act out Disney’s hit movie Frozen IRL.
+Make sure to bring your camera and explore the Ice Palace (a massive walk-through igloo-type castle) so you can act out Disney’s hit movie Frozen IRL.
 This year's theme is "Prehistoric Park" so we reckon there will be ice dinos, no?
 February 1–10 (saranaclakewintercarnival.com); Free.

 From winter to spring, Saturday nights heat up with some cool jazz on Long Island’s East End.
 Live On the Vine brings top-notch musicians to the area’s storied wine-tasting rooms and with 90 exciting events over a five-week period, you have plenty of opportunities to drink and jam out to awesome bands.
 Feb 22–Mar 24 (longislandwinterfest.com); various prices.